Space rocket Order by 2pm for Next Day Delivery*

 How to hang suet balls for birds

 The best way to hang your suet balls is with a suet ball feeder.
 We sell a variety to choose from that can hold different quantities of balls.
-If you want to keep larger bird species such as Jackdaws and Pigeons away from your suet balls, we recommend using a suet ball feeder that comes with an outer cage.
+If you want to keep larger bird species (like Jackdaws and Pigeons) away from your suet balls, we recommend using a suet ball feeder that comes with an outer cage.

 Our suet balls can last up to 12 months.
 This is due to the animal suet and other fats used in the recipe, which will eventually go off after a year.